Tips for Wearing a Face Mask with Asthma

 - Try to go out during cooler periods of the day.

-- Always carry a spare mask or face covering with you.
+- Always carry a spare mask with you.

 If you have trouble wearing a non-medical mask or are unable to wear one it is important to contact your healthcare provider to review your asthma control.